micaellaa/csv-search-app/README.md

 ## Running the Application

-1. Navigate to the project's root directory.
+1. Navigate to the project's root directory by entering the following into your terminal:
    ```bash
    cd csv-search-app
    ```
    Check that the content of this directory includes folders like "backend", and "csv-search-app" (the frontend project folder).
    Ensure that you are not inside the project frontend folder before running the next commands.
-3. Install dependencies for the frontend and backend:
+3. Install dependencies for the frontend and backend by entering the following into your terminal:
    ```bash
    npm install concurrently
    ```
    ```bash
    npm run install-all
    ```
-5. Start the frontend and backend concurrently:
+5. Start the frontend and backend concurrently by entering the following into your terminal:
    ```bash
    npm start
    ```